-Transformative social change and impact – the standards by which success is measured in the social sector – also take perseverance and timing, and something that I like to call “social alchemy.”
-In my social entrepreneurship class, many of my students are surprised that social change doesn’t start with ideas.
+Transformative social change – the standard by which success is measured in the social sector – also takes perseverance, timing and something I like to call “social alchemy.”
+In my social entrepreneurship class, many of my students are surprised that social change doesn’t start with solutions.
 Instead, I teach them that transformative social change always starts with a problem needing to be solved.
-The social sector’s responsibility is to take that problem, transform it into an idea and then an impactful solution, which can be scaled to create change.
-But, how can we get better at creating this “social alchemy”?
-Here are some of helpful hints I share in my class on the process of turning a problem into social gold.
+The social sector’s responsibility is to take that problem, transform it into an idea and then an impactful solution.
+This solution should be scalable to create meaningful change.
+But how can we get better at creating this “social alchemy”?
+Here are some helpful hints I share in my class on the process of turning a problem into social gold.

-INNOVATE: In the first stage, think of yourself as a scientist, uncovering the problem and developing hypotheses.
+In the first stage, think of yourself as a scientist, uncovering the problem and developing hypotheses.
 Rather than starting with a solution, use design thinking as a new way of problem solving.
 Design thinking combines empathy for the problem, creativity for solutions and rationality for the best fit.
-In his TEDTalk, Tim Brown, CEO of IDEO, one of the leading companies in design thinking, posits that design thinking can and should be used to tackle new and bigger problems, such as global warming, healthcare and education.
+In his TEDTalk, Tim Brown, CEO of IDEO, one of the leading companies in design thinking, posits that design thinking can and should be used to tackle big problems, such as global warming, healthcare and education.
 To innovate, we must first understand the problem from all the angles, including why it exists and why it persists.
-We also need to resist the temptation to make assumptions.
+To best accomplish this, we should always ask the opinion of our customers, clients and patrons and, when possible, co-create alongside them.
+We also need to resist the temptation to make assumptions about what is needed.
 We cannot jump to a conclusion until all the research is done and we have brainstormed as many ideas as possible.
-In addition, sometimes innovation is more impactful than invention.
+In addition, sometimes leapfrog innovation is more impactful than invention.
 Rather than develop an entirely new approach, consider applying an idea in a new way.

-SCALE: In the fourth stage, we have proven impact and now need to take the idea to scale.
+In the fourth stage, we have proven impact and now need to take the idea to scale.
 In this stage, think of yourself as a franchise owner, focused on replicating the idea in a number of different environments.
-In the social sector, the idea – often a program or organization – has many layers and the elements that are most impactful are difficult to identify.
-The first step is to develop a list of elements that are core to the impactful idea and those that are non-essential to impact, and test their success separately.
-Then, find the optimal way to disseminate the idea, which may be scaling the organization itself, but it also may be by scaling the idea to other organizations to make it their own.
+In the social sector, the idea – often a program or organization – has many layers, and the elements that are most impactful are difficult to identify.
+The first step is to develop a list of elements that are core to the impactful idea and those that are non-essential.
+Then, test their success separately.
+Finally, find the optimal way to disseminate the idea, which may be scaling the organization itself or scaling to other organizations through strategies such as policy change or licensing.